dean-703/aiassistant/README.md

 ### Acknowledgments
 OpenAI for providing the ChatGPT API.
 JavaFX for the powerful UI framework.
-Open Source Software for giving me so much.
+Open Source Software for all the great code.

 ### Contact
 For any questions or comments, reach me at [dean703@gmail.com].